ipdxco/github-as-code/docs/SETUP.md

 - [ ] Follow [How to synchronize GitHub Management with GitHub?](HOWTOS.md#synchronize-github-management-with-github) to commit the terraform lock and initialize terraform state

-## Inactive Member Workflows
+## Member Update Workflows

-- [ ] Use `Update Inactive Members` to create a draft PR that removes selected members from teams and repository collaborators in `github/$ORGANIZATION_NAME.yml`.
+- [ ] Use `Update Members` to create a draft PR that removes selected members from teams and repository collaborators in `github/$ORGANIZATION_NAME.yml`.
 The workflow requires either `cutoff-date` or `only`, supports `ignore` and `limit`, and can retain effective public repository access by converting that access to direct public repository collaborators in the YAML config.
 - [ ] Review and merge the draft PR through the normal GitHub Management PR flow.
-- [ ] Use `Finalize Membership Changes` only after the YAML PR has landed and the preview job lists the expected users.
-The `membership-write` environment approval gates API calls that convert potential outside collaborators or remove potential no members.
-- [ ] After `Finalize Membership Changes` completes, run `Sync` for the same organization so Terraform state and YAML config reflect the membership changes made through the GitHub API.

 ## GitHub Management Repository Protections